CosmWasm/sylvia-book/src/basics/reusability.md

 }
 ```

 We have something new here.
 First, `contract` has an attribute `module`.
-It's purpose is to tell
+Its purpose is to tell
 the macro where our contract is defined.
 It's required for pathing.
 You can expand the macro
 and check where it is used.

-Next there is attribute mentioned before - `messages`.
-It's purpose is similiar to the `module`
+Next, there is the attribute mentioned before - `messages`.
+Its purpose is similar to the `module`
-with difference that it provides `sylvia` with path to the interface.
-We have to also provide name
+with the difference that it provides `sylvia` with path to the interface.
+We also have to provide
-of the interface although in future it should be optional.
+the interface's name, although it should be optional in the future.

-We need to do one more thing which is to add `messages` attribute to contract definition.
+We need to do one more thing, which is to add the `messages` attribute to the contract definition.

 ```rust,noplayground
 #use cosmwasm_std::{Addr, DepsMut, Empty, Response, StdResult};